marciodat/dat_gretel/README.md

 <img src="http://i.imgur.com/CAKEaBM.png" alt="Handle breadcrumb trails... like a boss :)" />

-This is an update of the orginal `gretel` gem with the following changes:
+This is an update of the amazing `gretel` gem with the following changes:

 - Added `fragment_class`: allows the user to specify classes for framents